ironcore-dev/ironcore-csi-driver/README.md

 This driver provides CSI implementation for Gardener on Metal.
 For any Persistent volume (PVC) created using this driver, it will create a new onmetal volume and mount the relevant disks to machine(s) (VMs).

-## Installation, using and developing
+## Installation, Usage, and Development

 For more details please refer to documentation folder  [/docs](https://github.com/onmetal/onmetal-csi-driver/tree/main/docs)

 ## Contributing

-We`d love to get feedback from you.
+We'd love to get feedback from you.
 Please report bugs, suggestions or post questions by opening a [Github issue](https://github.com/onmetal/onmetal-csi-driver/issues)

 ## License